TheSaurabh007/cpp-language/README.md

-This cpp applications are during my practice time.
+This cpp applications are during my practice time,
 <br>
 for better understandings